 While there’s truly nothing more confusing than a bar called the Happiest Hour doesn't actually have a happy hour, the Happiest Burger more than makes up for it.
 The double-patty, double-cheese burger is clearly modeled after an In-N-Out Double-Double, both in its presentation and in its nearly identical Russian dressing.
 But there are two crucial differences: 1) you can order your meat however you like it, and 2) the perfectly crispy fries are absolutely nothing like the very, very terrible ones from In-N-Out.

 Dry-Aged Beef burger

 The NoMad BarAddress and Info

-Having anything to eat or drink at The NoMad Bar is sure to make you feel momentarily fancier than you actually are -- the people are generally well-dressed and only vaguely intimidating, and the drinks are excellent and sometimes served in vases.
+Having anything to eat or drink at The NoMad Bar is sure to make you feel momentarily fancier than you actually are -- the people are all well-dressed and vaguely intimidating, and the drinks are sometimes served in vases.
 But a night here is incomplete without a Dry-Aged Beef burger -- a perfectly pink dry-aged chuck blend mixed with suet and bone marrow and topped with cheddar and special sauce on a soft bun.
-It goes well with just about any cocktail, but you should probably go for the one in the vase.

 P.J.
 Clarke'sAddress and Info

 Midtown East (& other locations)

 P.J.
 Clarke’s has been around since 1884 and proudly boasts a long history of celebrity guests -- though today's crowd skews a little more banker than Buddy Holly.
 Still, The Cadillac (famously named so by Nat King Cole) is still a classic New York burger worth going for: double-smoked country bacon and American on a soft bun that's greasy in the way you want a pub burger to be, and just the perfect size -- not too big, not too small.